 Why I Write

-Why I Write is one of the lesser-known George Orwell books, but if you’re a writer it’s worth reading.
+Why I Write is one of the lesser-known and best George Orwell books, which is worth reading if you’re a writer.

 If you want to get to the essence of what makes Orwell tick and why he’s one of the best political writers of all time, Why I Write is a sort of mini-autobiography into how this came to be.